The P.S. Story

 This is from where P.S.co was born.

-It was Spring of 2018 when I received my first paper plane.
-My then on again off again boyfriend was at yet another scheme to get me back and had hidden handwritten cards all throughout my life, my favorite one?
+It was Spring of 2018 when I received my first paper plane from Camilo.
+He was at yet another scheme to woo me and had hidden handwritten cards all throughout my life, my favorite one?
 A note scratched onto a folded airplane.
 He was a plane nerd.
 I was a words nerd.
 It was an icon of hope for us.
 Spoiler-we ended getting married.

 That you'd find some hope in these little planes, and from there that you'd be encouraged to send it.
 Whether it's a celebration, an apology card, or to simply say "I'm proud of you".
 Words matter, and moments matter-especially when we can hold them in our hands.